 Yes, this is a fairly spicy soup, so you may want to adjust how much soup base you use if you can't handle it hot!

 I was first introduced to Tom Yum soup in college.
 I was sick with a bad cold and a friend suggested that we go get some spicy Tom Yum.
 After a few sips of the soup, my sinuses cleared and I could breathe again!
 I now eat a bowl of it, as spicy as I can handle, every time I get a cold!

 While shopping at my local Asian market, I came across this soup base.
 I picked it up, longingly wishing it was vegan.
 I couldn’t believe my eyes when I saw the vegan symbol on it!
-Worried that my local store would stop caring it, and I wouldn’t be able to find it again, I was thrilled to find it for sale on Amazon too!
+Worried that my local store would stop carrying it, and I wouldn't be able to find it again, I was thrilled to find it for sale on Amazon too!

 This Thai Tom Yum Soup Base makes this soup so simple and easy!
 No need to search specialty stores for a list of difficult ingredients!